EmbeddedOS/embeddedos.github.io/_posts/2025-03-05-aarch64-bare-metal-boot-code.md

 ## 2. Hardware platform - QEMU

 The platform I choose is QEMU, that make us easy to run, debug and able to access by everyone.
 The machine (SoC) would be `virt` and the cpu would be `cortex-a57`.
-Because we are assuming that our application will run as a bare-metal bootloader, the firmware format should be a raw binary image, and should be loaded at a well-known address, that CPU will start at when power up.
-The QEMU help us to do that by specifying the `-bios <firmware>` option.

 The `virt` machine [Memory Layout](https://github.com/qemu/qemu/blob/master/hw/arm/virt.c#L160) might look like this: